RobertSundling/neato-botvac/README.md

    > **Note:** You may need to try a couple drives.
 Some users have said the drive needs to be at least 16 GB (even though the firmware images themselves are under 16 MB).
 Others have reported problems with USB 3.x drives, with the upgrade freezing during the "copying logs" stage, and suggest USB 2.0 drives.
 I've had perfect success with USB 3.x drives, myself, but if you have issues, you may wish to try another drive.

-2. Create a folder on the flash drive named `RobotData`.
+1. Create a folder on the flash drive named `RobotData`.
 Capitalization is important.
-3. Copy the firmware `.tgz` file directly into the `RobotData` folder on the flash drive.
+1. Copy the firmware `.tgz` file directly into the `RobotData` folder on the flash drive.
 Do not extract the contents of the archive; the robot will do this itself.

 At this point, I suggest having the robot fully charged and on its charging base.
-Ensure the robot is turned on.
 Then:

+1. Power down the robot by pressing and holding the power button until the robot turns off.

+    > **Note:** This guide didn't used to include this power-down step.
+However, [multiple](https://github.com/RobertSundling/neato-botvac/discussions/6) [users](https://github.com/RobertSundling/neato-botvac/discussions/9) have had to power-cycle the robot to get the new firmware to take effect.
+So I have added this step to the guide.

 1. Remove the robot's dustbin to expose its micro USB port.
-2. Plug the flash drive into your robot using a [USB OTG cable](#usb-otg-cable).
+1. Plug the flash drive into your robot using a [USB OTG cable](#usb-otg-cable).
+1. Power the robot back up by pressing and holding the power button until the robot turns on.
-3. The robot will automatically detect the firmware file and begin the update process, with the lights on the left flashing rhythmically.
+1. The robot will automatically detect the firmware file and begin the update process, with the lights on the left flashing rhythmically.
-4. The robot will play a sound and reboot once the update is complete.
+1. The robot will play a sound and reboot once the update is complete.

-   > **Note:** [At least one user](https://github.com/RobertSundling/neato-botvac/discussions/6) had to power-cycle the robot after the robot rebooted to get the new firmware to take effect.
-If the new firmware does not appear to be installed, you may wish to try powering the robot off and back on again.

 In my experience, if I have cleared the log files first (as explained in the [Updating faster](#updating-faster) section), the update process only takes a minute or two.
+If the firmware update did not take, you may wish to try keeping the USB flash drive connected and power-cycling again.

-**You would be well-advised to *not* interrupt a firmware update while in progress.**
+**You would be well-advised to *not* interrupt a firmware update while in progress.** You'll notice the lights flashing a lot more than normal.
+Wait until that stops before doing anything.

 ### After the update